-PRINCIPLES OF TECHNOLOGY II-HONORS

-Prerequisite: Principles of Technology I Credit: 1 u
+PRINCIPLES OF TECHNOLOGY II-HONORS Prerequisite: Principles of Technology I Credit

 This course is a continuation of project-based learning experiences where students focus on mechanical, electrical, fluid and thermal systems as they relate to force transformers, momentum, waves and vibrations, energy convertors, transducers, radiation theory, optical systems, and time constants.
 Art, English language arts, mathematics and science are reinforced.
 This honors course extends the standard course to a higher, more challenging level.
 Students can expect to complete focused assignments and create a portfolio.
-Work-based learning strategies appropriate for this course include mentorship, school-based enterprise, service learning, and job shadowing.
+Work-based learning strategies appropriate for this course include mentorship, schoolbased enterprise, service learning, and job shadowing.
 Cooperative education is not available for this course.
-Apprenticeship is not available for this course.
-Technology Student Association (TSA) competitive events, community service, and leadership activities provide the opportunity to apply essential standards and workplace readiness skills through authentic experiences.
+Apprenticeship is not available for this course, computing service, and leadership activities provide the opportunity to apply essential standards and workplace readiness skills through authentic experiences.